 The Causes of Dryness

 There are also new treatments for dry eye patients.
 Meibomian gland dysfunction (MGD) may be one of the most common eye problems.
-Meibomian glands are a particular gland within the eyelid.
+Meibomian glands are particular glands within the eyelid.
 There are between 25 to 40 of these glands in the upper lid, and 20-30 in the lower.
 These glands secrete oil onto the ocular surface that keeps tears from evaporating too quickly.
 A blockage or dysfunction of these glands is referred to as Meibomian gland dysfunction (MGD).
 LipiView Ocular Surface Interferometer allows doctors to view your meibomian glands and oil layer of your tear film.
 Lipiflow Thermal Pulsation System is a tool used to cleanse and massage the glands, ultimately improving gland function.

 Treatment of Dry Eye